toastytortilla/recete-flask-app/README.md

 * Access the image of the receipt for easy returns
 * Split the bill's total automatically for shared expenses

+---

+## Upcoming Features
+### High Priority
+* Refactor the code base
+* Replace all apology() function calls with flash alerts, remove apology function altogether
+* Change information displayed in graph on home.html to represent spending per category as a percent of total spending, not a simple percentage of total receipts as it is now
+* Reformat manager.html to be mobile-friendly by collapsing or transforming the table using JavaScript for usability on small screen sizes [(Example shown here)](https://medium.com/appnroll-publication/5-practical-solutions-to-make-responsive-data-tables-ff031c48b122)

+### Medium Priority
+* Add OCR function to manager.html via PyTesseract
+* Add Edit feature to manager.html to allow users to update a previous entry
+* Add an Export to Venmo feature to enable users to select a bill that they have split, and send that information to Venmo to initiate a Request transaction

+### Low Priority
+* Fix the positioning on manager.html to keep the title/header fixed while the table scrolls on small screen sizes

+---

+## Contributing
+1. Pick a feature from the Upcoming Features list above
+1. Fork it
+1. Create your feature branch
+    `git checkout -b my-new-feature`
+1. Work on your code until you're happy with it, then add and commit your changes `git add files-you-changed`
+    `git commit -m "Describe your change" -m "If necessary, please also provide a more detailed description of your change"`
+1. Push to the branch
+    `git push origin my-new-feature`
+1. Create new Pull Request
+1. Collaborate together until we're happy with the results!

+---

 ## Development Log